ParallelMaths/parallel/pages/7-12-maths-jokes.md

 * [x] Those who understand binary, and those who don’t

 ---
 In binary 10 = 2, so 10 kinds of people could mean 2 kinds of people.
+(If you haven’t covered binary maths yet then you have something to look forward to.)
 :::

 ::: problem id=1_3 marks=0.5